esamattis/react-zorm/README.md

 ## When Zorm validates?

-On the form submits and on blurs after the first submit attempt.
+When the form submits and on blurs after the first submit attempt.

 If you want total control over this, just don't spread the `props()`, but set the `ref` and call `validate()` manually when you need.
+Note that then you need to manually prevent submitting when the form is invalid.

 ```tsx
 function Signup() {